ClickHouse/ClickHouse/docs/en/development/tests.md

 ## Miscellaneous Tests {#miscellaneous-tests}

-There are tests for external dictionaries located at `tests/external_dictionaries` and for machine learned models in `tests/external_models`.
+There are tests for machine learned models in `tests/external_models`.
 These tests are not updated and must be transferred to integration tests.

 There is separate test for quorum inserts.
 This test run ClickHouse cluster on separate servers and emulate various failure cases: network split, packet drop (between ClickHouse nodes, between ClickHouse and ZooKeeper, between ClickHouse server and client, etc.), `kill -9`, `kill -STOP` and `kill -CONT` , like [Jepsen](https://aphyr.com/tags/Jepsen).
 Then the test checks that all acknowledged inserts was written and all rejected inserts was not.